Cleansing Your Body Through Fasting

 6. YOUR HEALTH

-We naturally lose our appetites when we get sick, and the reason for this is that our body is being attacked by a virus and is trying to fight it off before it can spread and take over the rest of the body, so the last thing that it needs at a time like that is to have to take energy away from defending itself just so it can digest a meal that it didn't even ask for.
+We naturally lose our appetites when we get sick, and the reason for this is that our body is being attacked by a virus, and it is trying to fight the virus off before it can spread and take over the rest of the body.
+So the last thing your body needs at a time like that is to have to take energy away from defending itself so it can digest another meal.

-Unfortunately, a lot of people have been conditioned to believe that they should ignore the natural instinct to stop eating when they are sick, and that if they don't eat something when they're sick their body will be too weak to fight off the sickness.
+Unfortunately, a lot of people have been conditioned to ignore the natural instinct to stop eating when they are sick and have been convinced that if they don't eat when they are sick, their bodies will be too weak to fight off the sickness.

-If you are too afraid to stop eating when you are sick, I would encourage you to at least eat clean and eat light, because if you eat over-eat or you eat something that you know full well is unhealthy when you are sick, you will be feeding the sickness far more than you will be feeding your body!
+If you decide to eat when you are sick, I would encourage you to at least eat clean and eat light, because if you eat something that you know full well is bad for you when you are sick, or if you over-eat when you are sick, you will be feeding the sickness more than you will be feeding your body.

 The Ultimate Goal - Never get sick again.